gardener/documentation/website/documentation/tutorials/oidc-login/_index.md

 4. [Authorize an authenticated user](#authorize-an-authenticated-user) using role-based access control (RBAC).
 5. [Verify the result](#verify-the-result)

+{{% alert color="info"  title="Note" %}}
-> Gardener allows administrators to modify aspects of the control plane setup.
+Gardener allows administrators to modify aspects of the control plane setup.
 It gives administrators full control of how the control plane is parameterized.
 While this offers much flexibility, administrators need to ensure that they don’t configure a control plane that goes beyond the service level agreements of the responsible operators team.
+{{% /alert %}}

 ## Configure an Identity Provider